edjdavid/leaflet-d3/README.md

 # leaflet-d3
-Test codes on using d3/svg animations on LeaftletJS
+Sample codes on using d3/svg animations on top of LeaftletJS

+# License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details